An experimental, minimalistic microgame about loneliness, made for the Korean middle school students I taught for a year.

 Some kind words:

-Affected me the first time, and even more strongly the second (Gregory Weir, game designer).
+Affected me the first time, and even more strongly the second (Gregory Weir, creator of Necropolis and The Majesty of Colors).

 Made me really really really really really really really really really sad inside (Elspeth, NG Comments).